Aliases for PROX1 Gene

 GeneCards Summary for PROX1 Gene

 PROX1 (Prospero Homeobox 1) is a Protein Coding gene.
-Diseases associated with PROX1 include kaposiform hemangioendothelioma and angiosarcoma.
-Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
+Diseases associated with PROX1 include Lymphangioma and Inflammatory Breast Carcinoma.
+Among its related pathways are Circadian rythm related genes and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription regulatory region DNA binding.
 An important paralog of this gene is PROX2.

 Transcription factor involved in developmental processes such as cell fate determination, gene transcriptional regulation and progenitor cell regulation in a number of organs.
 Plays a critical role in embryonic development and functions as a key regulatory protein in neurogenesis and the development of the heart, eye lens, liver, pancreas and the lymphatic system.
 Involved in the regulation of the circadian rhythm.
 Represses: transcription of the retinoid-related orphan receptor RORG, transcriptional activator activity of RORA and RORG and the expression of RORA/G-target genes including core clock components: ARNTL/BMAL1, NPAS2 and CRY1 and metabolic genes: AVPR1A and ELOVL3.